You do not have permission to see this content.

 Share on print

-This product is made using sustainable resources under certified commercial plantation programme.Evironmental Compliances:
+This product is made using sustainable resources under certified commercial plantation programme.Environmental Compliances:

 Timber: Avoid placing your furniture under direct sunlight and/or near radiators.
 Also, occasionally polish the non-painted furniture parts with bees wax to retain sheen and for longer lifespan.Caution:

-All weight and dimensions might vary from the given specifications as all products are handcrafted individually.
-This furniture piece is exclusively handcrafted using 100% solid fruit-wood with no veneers or laminations whatsoever hence features like grain patterns, knots, minor movements or variations are natural occurrences and should not be treated as defects.
+All weight and dimensions might vary from the given specifications as the Serpentine Console Table is handcrafted individually.
+This furniture piece is exclusively handcrafted using 100% solid fruit wood with no veneers or lamination whatsoever hence features like grain patterns, knots, minor movements or variations are natural occurrences and should not be treated as defects.

 Our team have been working hard to ensure that our packaging is fully enhanced.
 We always strive to provide you with a better service, which is why we have added a more structural method; this typically includes thermocol, strong condensed cardboard edges, further layers of protections, secured hardware packaging etc, to make sure that your items are delivered safely with our drop-ship program.
 Last update – October 2018